getodk/collect/README.md

     If you prefer not to use the command line, you can use Android Studio to create a new project from version control using `https://github.com/YOUR-GITHUB-USERNAME/collect`.

-1. Open the project in the folder of your clone from Android Studio.
+1. Use Android Studio to import the project from its Gradle settings.
 To run the project, click on the green arrow at the top of the screen.

+1. Windows developers: continue configuring Android Studio with the steps in this document: [Developing ODK Collect on Windows](docs/WindowsDevSetup.md).

 1. Make sure you can run unit tests by running everything under `collect_app/src/test/java` in Android Studio or on the command line: